crest-cassia/oacis_scripts/ruby/remove_old_analyses/README.md

 ## Note

-This script find old analyses by checking `created_at` fields of analyses.
+This script finds old analyses by checking `created_at` fields of analyses.

 ## Author